 - Individuals whose certification status is inactive are not eligible to earn and report CE activity.

-- CDM, CFPPs whose three-year recertification cycle has ended on May 31 are subject to CBDM audit policies and procedures.
+- CDM, CFPPs whose three-year recertification period has ended on May 31 are subject to CBDM audit policies and procedures.

 - Each year, some CDMs who have met their CE requirements are randomly selected for audit.
 ALL CDMs who have not met their CE requirements will be automatically placed in the audit process.